daviebadger/dotfiles/README.md

 # Davie's Dotfiles

-My configuration files for software I have been using.
+My configuration files of software I have been using.

 ## Installation